The Best 50 Things to Do in Edinburgh

 It is beautiful to walk in the middle of nature, where we will also meet Dean Village, the Royal Botanical Garden, the Gallery of Modern Art, and more points of interest.

-22. The Royal Botanical Garden (free admission)
+22. The Royal Botanical Garden (Free Admission)

 The Royal Botanic Garden Edinburgh was created in 1670 by two physicians who grew medicinal plants.
 It was initially located in Holyrood, but in 1820, it was moved to its current location to escape the city’s pollution.